Roles and responsibilities

 Catherine McGuinness is Chairman of the Policy and Resources Committee of the City of London Corporation.
 As Chairman of the Policy Committee, Catherine is Deputy Chairman of TheCityUK, the promotional body for the UK financial services industry, and the International Regulatory Strategy Group.

-CEO, Live Better With and Chair, London & Partners Ventures and Dot London Domains
+CEO of Live Better With and Chair of London & Partners Ventures and Dot London Domains Limited

-Live Better With began with cancer in 2015 in the UK and US, and now serves tens of thousands of cancer patients globally - with 1500+ handpicked products, 300+ proprietary guides, and a community of 70,000+.
+Live Better With began with cancer in 2015 in the UK and US, and now serves tens of thousands of cancer patients globally, with more than 1,500 handpicked products, more than 300 proprietary guides and a community of more than 70,000.
 The company also has created their first own label product range, established the UK's first retail store for those living with cancer (located inside Guy's Hospital in London) and launched the world's first digital cancer support services map.
 Most recently in 2018, the company launched Live Better With Menopause, to serve the millions of women worldwide who are suffering (often silently) with the debilitating side effects of the menopause.

 Tamara is also currently a Founding Board Director of the UK's Scale-Up Institute, a Board Director of London & Partners and Chair of Dot London and L&P Ventures.